MankowskiNick/pycast-game/README.md

 ### Saving levels
 Saving levels using MapGen.py will write level information to levels/[filename].leveldata.
 Upon saving, you will be prompted to include a file name that you would like to save to.
 Saving a file does **NOT** permanently patch it in to the engine and is intended only to store progress on a current level design.
 ### Opening levels
 Opening levels using MapGen.py will import level information from levels/[filename].leveldata.
 Upon opening, you will be promped to include a file name you would like to open.
 If this file does not exist, the request will be ignored.
-### Exporting levels
-Exporting a saved .leveldata file will semi-permanently patch that level in to the game through the LevelData.py file included.
-The in game level editor, accessible by pressing the m key, allows full customizable level creation.
-In order to properly use the editing tool and patch levels in to the game, you **MUST** save the current map to a file and **THEN** it will allow you to patch saved files in to the engine.
-Editing maps in the editor will appear if you quit the editor and return to the game, however these edits will not appear once the engine is closed unless the level is saved and exported.

 ## Controls
 ### pycast-game